OryxGazella/expressive-tests-with-groovy-and-spock/README.md

 [here](https://immutables.github.io/apt.html#eclipse)
 3. Ignore the problem with GMavenPlus, there is no eclipse connector for it.
 4. Right click on your project and mark it as a Groovy project `Configure -> Convert to Groovy Project`.
+5. If you get problems with mismatched groovy versions like `groovy-all is loaded in version 2.4.3 and you are trying to load version 2.4.7`, remove the groovy libraries from the build path (right click on groovy libraries -> build path -> remove from build path).

 ## References